New COVID-19 variant with high spike mutations confirmed in South Africa | Health

 - Country:

-A new variant of COVID-19, feared to have a high amount of spike mutations unseen before, has been detected in South Africa, with authorities there confirming 22 positive cases associated with it on Thursday.
+A new variant of COVID-19, feared to have a high amount of spike mutations unseen before, has been detected in South Africa, with the country's health minister on Thursday confirming that the African nation has seen a steady spike in infections associated with it.

+The National Institute for Communicable Diseases (NICD), the national public health institute of South Africa, earlier confirmed that a new variant classed as B.1.1.529 has been detected in the country and its 22 cases were recorded following genomic sequencing collaborations.

+Speaking at a media briefing, South Africa's Health Minister Joe Phaahla said he had hoped that the fourth wave would arrive in December or January, but this new variant was driving a spike in infection numbers.

 Scientists the world over will be watching the new variant for signs of gaining momentum or spreading more widely and rapidly.
 The high number of spike mutations are concerning from the point of view of both higher transmissibility and immune evasion.